rrguardo/WiFi-Water-Level-S1/README.md

 ### Device Compatible Sensors

 * All **HCSR04** sensors family, that can work with **3.3V**
-* **AJ-SR04M** recomended for water tanks or places of extreme humidity.
+  *   **AJ-SR04M** recommended for water tanks or places of extreme humidity.
-* **RCWL-1670** is compatible, but will need special waterproff case if will be placed inside water tanks.
+  *   **RCWL-1670** is compatible, but will need special waterproof case, if will be placed inside water tanks.
+* UART Distance sensors , that can work with **3.3V** (Not tested yet, experimental)
+  *   **A02YYUW** recommended for water tanks or places of extreme humidity.
+  Offer a range of 3-450 CM, with an small 3 CM blind area.

+**Note:** UART sensors have not been tested with this device yet and are currently in the experimental phase.
+To enable UART (A02YYUW), add or uncomment `#define UART_SENSOR`.
+Refer to the schematic or the PCB layout image to identify the RX/TX pins.

 ### Device Compatible Solar Panels